-The CHETT Program (Community Help Easing Troubled Times) is a funding stream consisting of monies donated by the community intended to provide resources to meet the short-term emergency needs of the most vulnerable in Springfield.
+The CHETT Program (Community Help Easing Troubled Times) is a funding stream consisting of monies donated by the community intended to provide resources to meet the short-term emergency needs of those affected by crime & critical incidents in Springfield.

-Funds from the account are to be used for victims of crime, those displaced by crime or critical incident (including innocent family members of perpetrators), or people in the community with little hope or few options.
+Funds from the account are to be used for victims of crime and those displaced by crime or critical incident (including innocent family members of perpetrators).
 The funds can only be used in relation to crimes or critical incidents that happen in Springfield.

-Examples of uses could include, but are not limited to; meals, lodging, transportation, crime scene damage repair, and/or other immediate short term emergency assistance.
+Examples of uses could include, but are not limited to; meals, lodging, transportation, crime scene damage repair, and/or other immediate short term emergency assistance for victims.

 Examples of past usage:

 - Funds were used to replace the motorized scooter of a disabled Viet-Nam Veteran amputee who was struck by a DUII pizza delivery driver rendering his scooter useless.